losephjambert/webapi-challenge/answers.md

 What can the API return to help clients know if a request was successful?

+If the request from the client was successful, an API can return a response code in the 200 - 299 range to indicate a successful request.

 How can we partition our application into sub-applications?